-Parents may equally be concerned, as they want the best for their student.
-Some parents have told us their students appear to lack motivation or haven’t transitioned well into high school from middle school.
-Others are unsure how to help their student lay a foundation for building a competitive profile.
+Parents may equally be concerned, as they want the best for their children.
+Some parents have told us their children appear to lack motivation or haven’t transitioned well into high school from middle school.
+Others are unsure how to help their children lay a foundation for building a competitive profile.

 In order to help alleviate these concerns, we’ve broken down what 9th graders need to be focusing on with college admissions in mind.

 Extracurricular activities can be any activity you participate in outside of the classroom.
 They can be clubs and organizations, summer activities, volunteer projects, sports teams, and more.
 At selective schools in particular, admissions officers like to see about 8-10 extracurricular activities over the course of your high school years.